hungovercoders/platform.teamconfig/ReadMe.md

 ### How to Validate Teams Schema

 * Within your virtual python environment, open a terminal and run [app/validate.py](app/validate.py).
-This should produce no errors and return the message "Schema validation passed.
+This should produce no errors and return the message "Schema validation passed".

 ```
 (venv) D:\repos\teamconfig>app\validate.py